Abbas the Great: Isfahan: a new capital

 Abbas moved his capital from Qazvin to the more central city of Isfahan in 1598.
 Embellished by a magnificent series of new mosques, baths, colleges, and caravansarais, Isfahan became one of the most beautiful cities in the world.
 As Roger Savory writes, "Not since the development of Baghdad in the eighth century A.D. by the Caliph al-Mansur had there been such a comprehensive example of town-planning in the Islamic world, and the scope and layout of the city centre clearly reflect its status as the capital of an empire."
-Isfahan became the centre of Safavid architectural achievement, with the mosques Masjed-e Shah and the Masjed-e Sheykh Lotfollah and other monuments including the Ali Qapu, the Chehel Sotoun palace and the Naghsh-i Jahan Square.
+Isfahan became the centre of Safavid architectural achievement, with the mosques Masjed-e Shah and the Masjed-e Sheykh Lotfollah and other monuments including the Ali Qapu, the Chehel Sotoun palace and the Naqsh-e Jahan Square.

-In making Isfahan the centre of Safavid Empire, Abbas utilized the Armenian people, whom he had forcibly relocated to Isfahan from their Armenian homelands.
+In making Isfahan the centre of the Safavid Empire, Abbas utilized the Armenians, whom he had forcibly relocated to Isfahan from their homeland in the Armenian highlands.
 Once they were settled, he allowed them considerable freedom and encouraged them to continue in their silk trade.
 Silk was an integral part of the economy and considered to be the best form of hard currency available.
 The Armenians had already established trade networks that allowed Abbas to strengthen Iran's economy.